cocotb/cocotb/README.md

 For details on how to install the *development* version of cocotb, see [the preliminary documentation of the future release](https://docs.cocotb.org/en/latest/install_devel.html#install-devel).

+**!!!
+Bus and Testbenching Components !!!**
+The reusable bus interfaces and testbenching components have recently been moved to the [cocotb-bus](https://github.com/cocotb/cocotb-bus) package.
+You can easily install these at the same time as cocotb by adding the `bus` extra install: `pip install cocotb[bus]`.

 ## Usage

 As a first trivial introduction to cocotb, the following example "tests" a flip-flop.